nhoudelot/demosdebs/linux/demos/f/fastlove-by-wamma/debian/fastlove-by-wamma.6.md

 % fastlove-by-wamma(6) Fastlove User Manuals
 % Nicolas HOUDELOT (nicolas@demosdebs.org),wAMMA
-% 2016-10-07
+% 2024-04-18

 # NAME
 fastlove-by-wamma - is the command to run Fastlove

 # SYNOPSIS
 fastlove-by-wamma [*options*]

 # DESCRIPTION
-Fastlove  is a demonstration released by wAMMA, released in 2008
+Fastlove is a demo released by wAMMA, released in june 2008 Ended 7th at Icons 2008

 Super quickly made (bad) demo
 Released at Icons 2008